 Hybrid cloud is a combination of on-premises infrastructure and cloud infrastructure or services.
 Many might define a hybrid cloud more restrictively as a fully realized private cloud that is connected to a cloud IaaS.
 Years ago, as the cloud was new and primarily viewed as IaaS, I’d have agreed with this definition.
 Now though, with so many varied cloud options and the rise of hyperconverged infrastructure and edge computing solutions, hybrid cloud can be accomplished in so many different ways.

-Different Types of Cloud Solutions
+Other Types of Cloud Solutions

 While many people use the term "cloud" to describe any non-on-premises system, in reality there are a variety of cloud deployment models that companies use: